leoaugusto1976/lhl-final-project/README.md

 For the monthly rankings, no specific restrictions were imposed, allowing for a comprehensive evaluation of player performance.

 However, when determining the season rankings, a more stringent criterion was applied.
 Players needed to have scored a minimum of 5 goals throughout the season to be considered.
-Consequently, only 17 players met this criterion, ensuring a more refined assessment for the season's top performers.
+Consequently, only 17 players met this criterion, ensuring a more refined assessment for the season's top performers (attack stats).

 <img src="final_ranking.png">